wildpeaches/wildpeaches/src/_content/posts/2021-03-28-havens-haven.md

 \end{aligned}
 $$

 but there won't be a unique solution modulo $n$ (but there will be modulo $n/d$).

-This means that we have methods for calculating addition, subtraction, multiplication, and under special conditions, division modulo $n$.
+We now have methods for calculating addition, subtraction, multiplication, and under special conditions, division modulo $n$, and with the Chakravala algorithm we can find the solution to any Pell's equation.

 ## The algorithm